xarantolus/sensibleHub/README.md

  * **Scheduling**: Here you can set *when* it should sync your files
  * **Sync options**: Enable *Sync subfolders* and *Sync deletions*.
 Disable *Only resync source files if modified (ignore target deletion)*.
 Set *Overwrite old files* to *Always* and set *If conflicting modifications* to *Use remote file*.
 Now the most important part, **you must enable _Disable file-size check_** or it will not work.
 You can also enable *Rescan media library* to make sure new files are recognized.

 For Android, any music player will probably work.
 I recommend [Music](https://f-droid.org/packages/com.maxfour.music/), it is quite customizable and colorful.
+You can enable *Ignore Media Store covers* in settings if some cover images aren't displayed.

 ### Resources